corrode/corrode.github.io/content/blog/simple/index.md

 }
 ```

-The idea is pretty simple and can fit on a napkin:

-1. Try to get the first element from the list.
-If there is no element, the list is empty and we're done.
-2. Split the list into two sublists: elements smaller than the pivot and elements larger than or equal to the pivot.
-3. Sort each sublist recursively.
-4. By combining the sorted smaller list, the pivot, and the sorted larger list, you get the fully sorted list!

-The implementation is not too far off from the description of the algorithm.
+It's not too far off from the description.

-Yes, my simple version only supports `usize` right now and for any real-world use case, you should use the [built-in sort algorithm](https://doc.rust-lang.org/std/primitive.slice.html#method.sort), which is 20x faster than the above version in my benchmarks, but my point is that simple code packs a punch.
+Yes, my simple implementation only supports `usize` right now and for any real-world use case, you should use the [built-in sort algorithm](https://doc.rust-lang.org/std/primitive.slice.html#method.sort), which is 20x faster than the above version in my benchmarks, but my point is that simple code packs a punch.
 On my machine, this implementation sorts 100k numbers in 1 millisecond.

 This is an O(n log n) algorithm.